Darkneew/Pacman/README.md

 # Pacman
 A small pacman game in Python

-Code your own IA for pacman and for the phantoms
+Code your own IA for pacman and for the ghosts